 Many people admire writers because they get to work from home.
 It seems like the perfect way to maintain a work-life balance and I have looked upon them with great envy for many years.
 But is it really living the life of luxury?
+Could you soon also be living the dream?

 During covid times, so many have had no choice but to set up their offices in spare rooms or on kitchen tables.
 The question is – what are the pros and cons of working from home?